borntofrappe/flutter-beginners-tutorial/README.md

 ## Cards

-Instead of adding the quotes in a text widget the idea is to create a more complex widget, a card with displaying the information in a column.
+Instead of adding the quotes in a text widget the idea is to create a more complex widget, a card displaying the information in a column.

 Create a separate function to return the widget tree.